The first direct measurement of gravitational potential decay rate at cosmological scales and improved dark energy constraint: measurements and improved dark energy constraints

 Nevertheless, $\Omega_m$-$w$ constraints from $DR$ are still useful, since they are highly complementary to constraints from BAO and SNe Ia.
 Fig.\ref{fig:3z-contour} shows the contours from SDSS BAO data \citep{2021PhRvD.103h3533A},\footnote{We use the MCMC chains and likelihoods from the https://www.sdss.org/science/cosmology-results-from-eboss.} which includes observations of galaxy and quasar samples from the SDSS, BOSS, and the eBOSS surveys at $z<2.2$ and Ly$\alpha$ forest observations over $2<z<3.5$ \citep{2020MNRAS.499..210N,2021MNRAS.500.1201H,2021MNRAS.501.5616D,2020MNRAS.499.5527T,2021MNRAS.500.3254R,2020MNRAS.498.2492G,2021MNRAS.500..736B}.
 It also shows the contours from the Pantheon SNe Ia data \citep{2018ApJ...859..101S}.
 Clearly, the $\Omega_m$-$w$ degeneracy direction of $DR$ is largely orthogonal to those of BAO and SN.
 The reason is that, for a flat universe both BAO and SN constrain $\Omega_m$ and $w$ through their impacts on the same $H(z)$, although with different redshift weights.
 So the degeneacy direction is $\delta w\simeq c \delta \Omega_m$. $c\sim -(\partial H/\partial \Omega_m)/(\partial H/\partial w)_{z_*}=-[(1+z_*)^{-3w}-1]/[3(1-\Omega_m)\ln(1+z_*)]$. $z_*$ is the redshift where most constraining power locates.
 Therefore for both BAO and SN, $c_{\rm BAO}<0$ and $c_{\rm SN}<0$.
 In contrast, $c_{\rm DR}>0$ (Fig.\ref{fig:c-DR}).

 Therefore the inclusion of DR measurement significantly improves over BAO/SN constraints of $\Omega_m$ and $w$ (Table \ref{Table2} \& Fig.\ref{fig:constraint}).
-Comparing to SDSS BAO alone, DR+BAO reduces $\sigma_{\Omega_m}$ (the statistical error in $\Omega_m$) by a factor of 1.97 and $\sigma_w$ by a factor of 1.25.
-For DR+SN, the factors are 1.57 \& 1.45 respectively.
-We also find that the value of $\Omega_m$ estimated from BAO$+$DR ($0.296_{-0.016}^{+0.016}$) is more consistent with that of SN+DR ($0.332_{-0.04}^{+0.043}$).
+Comparing to SDSS BAO alone, DR+BAO reduces $\sigma_{\Omega_m}$ (the statistical error in $\Omega_m$) by a factor of 1.8 and $\sigma_w$ by a factor of 1.29.
+For DR+SN, the factors are 1.45 \& 1.42 respectively.
+We also find that the value of $\Omega_m$ estimated from BAO$+$DR ($0.294_{-0.018}^{+0.018}$) is more consistent with that of SN+DR ($0.317_{-0.049}^{+0.049}$) comparing to the case of BAO only ($0.285_{-0.03}^{+0.024}$) and SN ($0.334_{-0.078}^{+0.061}$) only.
 Another interesting finding is that the inclusion of $DR$ alleviates the slight tension between $w$ constrained form BAO/SN.
 Comparing to BAO, DR+BAO shift the bestfit $w$ closer to $-1$.
 As a cross-check, we also perform the analysis with DR measured from galaxy positions.
 The obtained constraints are consistent with LDP (Table \ref{Table2}).